 What it does demonstrate (putting aside the animal welfare aspects of the civet) is that if we think a little differently about what we eat and drink there may well be delicious new food and drink options out there which will reduce waste and hopefully taste delicious in the process.

 Hop leaves would be a good example of this.
-Originally hops were added because they provided microbial stability to beer and since they we have fallen in love with the different bitterness and flavours that hops impart – but in call cases the leaves would go to waste.
+Originally hops were added because they provided microbial stability to beer and since then we have fallen in love with the different bitterness and flavours that hops impart – but in all cases the leaves would go to waste.

 Just like our hop leaves impart a tangy, wine like taste to the beer and we love the idea of using waste as a core ingredient to impart a unique flavour to what we eat and drink.
 There are so many different ways to reduce waste but here are few food and drink related favourites.